 In 2021, the Company divested of its interest in the Rogers Creek property and wrote off the Mackenzie property.
 In September 2021, the Company entered into a purchase and sale agreement with Tocvan Ventures Corp. to sell its 100% interest in the Rogers Creek project in exchange for 500,000 Tocvan common shares and common shares in a newly formed company called Cascade Copper Corp., having a value of \$75,000, based on the prelisting finance price when listed on the Canadian Securities Exchange.
 Tocvan will, subject to shareholder and regulatory approval, spin out its 100% interest in the Rogers Creek project into Cascade Copper Corp., which will focus on copper porphyry exploration assets in southern British Columbia.
 The Company will retain a 2% NSR on the Rogers Creek project where 1% can be repurchased for \$1 million.
 The purchase and sale agreement superceded a May 2018 option earn-in agreement with Tocvan which provided Tocvan with the right to earn an 80% interest in the project in exchange for the issuance of 1,300,000 Tocvan common shares over the initial four year earn-in period.
-Initial payments of \$25,000 cash and 500,000 common shares were received in March 2019 and a further 200,000 Tocvan common shares were received in March 2019 and a further 200,000 Tocvan common shares were received in June 2020.
+Initial payments of \$25,000 cash and 500,000 common shares were received in March 2019 and a further 200,000 Tocvan common shares were received in June 2020.

-During the quarter ended August 31, 2021, the Company recorded an impairment charge of \$3,039,374 with respect to prior property and exploration expenditures for the Rogers Creek and Mackenzie projects.
+As at August 31, 2021, the Company recorded an impairment charge of \$3,039,374 with respect to prior property and exploration expenditures for the Rogers Creek and Mackenzie projects.
 During December 2021, the Mackenzie project claims lapsed.